-In 1886, when his father died, William was residing in the town of Napoleon, Henry County, OH.
-His sister Isabel Blythe also lived in Napoleon at that time.
+In 1886, when his father died, William was still residing in Napoleon.
+His sister Isabel Blythe also is known to have lived in Napoleon at that time.

 William suffered from cancer.
 He passed away from its effects in Henry County, on May 13, 1889, at the age of 60.

-Copyright © 2002-2003 Mark A. Miner
+Copyright © 2002-2003, 2021 Mark A. Miner